Welcome to Radio Free Flint Podcast

 Flint's 1960's "Golden Age" Memories: Hot Rod Cars, Music and Girls

-Why are Baby Boomers looking back reveling in memories of the "golden age" of the 1960's and 1970's?
-Hot Rod cars, movies, music, girls and all that made up their youth seem to be fair game for conversation these days. …
+Send us a text Why are Baby Boomers looking back reveling in memories of the "golden age" of the 1960's and 1970's?
+Hot Rod cars, movies, music, girls and all that made up their youth seem to be fair game for conversation these days.
+Is it a look away from chaotic times?
+Is is a fair assessment tha…

 A Career in Journalism In a Place Like No Other

-So is it fake news or just the facts you don't want to hear or accept?
+Send us a text So is it fake news or just the facts you don't want to hear or accept?
 Do headlines belie the news story?
 What is the future of local news coverage in Michigan.
-Our guest is Rhonda Sanders who worked as …
+Our guest is Rhonda Sanders who worked as a journalist for 40 years in the Flint area.
+She was a beat reporter, neighborhoo…

 May 4, 2020